About me

 What to expect in our first session:

 Our first interaction, usually will be a brief telephone call.
-This call is to see if we are a good fit.
+This call is to see if we are a good match.
 I will answer any questions you may have, and I will tell you a little bit about how I work.
-This is not a therapy session, it's an opportunity to see if we could develop an effective working relationship.
+This will not be a therapy session, it's an opportunity to see if we could develop an effective working relationship.
 I appreciate the anxiety you may have, especially if you are new to therapy.
 If after this free 15 minute phone consultation you wish to continue, we would book a time and date for our first session.
-The first session is an opportunity for us to determine what you would like to get out of therapy, so setting some goals can be useful.
-This is usually an assessment session, so I would ask more questions initially to determine our focus and formulate a treatment plan.